computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 You could collect all of the pre-nominal modifiers from a large parsed corpus like the [WaCKy corpora](http://wacky.sslmit.unibo.it/doku.php?id=corpora) or the [Annotated Gigaword](https://catalog.ldc.upenn.edu/ldc2012t21), and then train a model to predict their order.
 Here's a rule from a grammar book about what order adjectives are supposed to come in.
 Is it true?
  <blockquote align="center" class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Things native English speakers know, but don&#39;t know we know: <a href="https://t.co/Ex0Ui9oBSL">pic.twitter.com/Ex0Ui9oBSL</a></p>&mdash; Matthew Anderson (@MattAndersonNYT) <a href="https://twitter.com/MattAndersonNYT/status/772002757222002688?ref_src=twsrc%5Etfw">September 3, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

  * __Predict the star rating of Amazon reviews__.
 Amazon released a collection of  [130 million customer reviews](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) from 1995 until 2015.
 How well you predict the star rating based on the text of the reviews?
 There are tons of papers on NLP and sentiment analysis.
-Check out [Chapter 6](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and [Chapter 18](https://web.stanford.edu/~jurafsky/slp3/18.pdf) of the textbook as a good place to start.
+[Chapter 6](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and [Chapter 18](https://web.stanford.edu/~jurafsky/slp3/18.pdf) of the textbook as a good place to start.

  * __Help assess depression and risks of self-harm in social media__.
 One way that NLP might be used for social good is to try to identify people who are at risk of suicide based on their social media posts.
 There's a ton of good academic work on this.
    * The annual workshop on [Computational Linguistics and Clinical Psychology](http://clpsych.org) is a good place to start looking.
 It has a lot of relevant publications in its past proceedings, and has featured many shared tasks.
    * One of the EMNLP 2017 best paper awards went to [Depression and Self-Harm Risk Assessment in Online Forums](http://aclweb.org/anthology/D17-1322)
-   * My sister was involved in [Facebook's suicide prevention efforts](https://www.nytimes.com/2016/06/15/technology/facebook-offers-tools-for-those-who-fear-a-friend-may-be-suicidal.html)
+   * Vanessa Callison-Burch was involved in [Facebook's suicide prevention efforts](https://www.nytimes.com/2016/06/15/technology/facebook-offers-tools-for-those-who-fear-a-friend-may-be-suicidal.html)

 # What do you need to turn in?